fI0at/loadscreen/README.md

-literly just homigrad loadscreen ripped from tha site x33
+Homigrad's loadscreen, ripped from the site